spren9er/tilez/README.md

 - light-weight — _does not add more than a few KB to your Svelte application_

-The original idea of **_tilez_** was to build an abstraction layer for creating compositions of arbitrary SVG charts in Svelte, where the result is a single SVG file, like this
+The original idea of **_tilez_** was to build an abstraction layer for creating compositions of arbitrary SVG charts in Svelte, where the result is a single SVG file.

+Here is an example of a composition of several different _Observable Plot_ charts, which makes up an [UpSet plot](https://upset.app).
+Charts are embedded in a simple **tilez** layout.

 ![SVG-Demo](https://github.com/spren9er/tilez/blob/main/static/tilez_upset.svg?raw=true)